KLeviii/Library-Loan-System/library_spec_v2_ENG.md

 **Rules:**
 - Date format: YYYY-MM-DD (ISO 8601)
+- Member ID is zero-padded to 6 digits
 - One loan per line
+- Semicolon (;) as delimiter
+- No trailing semicolon
 - Active loans only (returned books are removed)

 ---